 This is a slow paced easy going kayak tour, stopping often to talk about the natural wonder and amazing history of the area.
 Your guide will take pictures of you and your adventure for you to have and share

 Reservations are non refundable and/or there is no rescheduling without a 12 hour cancellation notice by email or text,

 Any and all cancellations by us due to weather or for any reason, the customer will receive a full refund of all charges.
 You will be notified by email or text of any weather updates and in the event of a cancellation of this tour.

-We offer sit on top kayaks for all our rentals and tours.
+We offer sit on top kayaks for all our tours.
 These kayaks are very stable and easy to get in and out of.
 They also have integrated back seats which are great for your back!
 We also provide super light carbon fiber paddles for your ease of paddling.
 All our guides are CPR and first aid certified.
 Our commitment to service, safety and fabulous fun... is second to none!

 Reservations must be made and pre – paid 24 hours in advance.
 Reservations can be made online 7 days a week.
 A 12 hour cancellation notice is required for any and all refunds or rescheduling.